daCFniel/Space-Bottle/README.md

 The game has two game modes.

 1. Story mode
+ 1. Not implemented yet
 2. Endless mode
- * The goal of endless mode is to stay alive as long as possible by avoiding hostile aliens.
+ 1. The goal of endless mode is to stay alive as long as possible by avoiding hostile aliens.